subutai/nupic.subutai/swarm_examples/README.md

 The basic swarm above just looked at one of the fields in the dataset.
-The file `multi1_search_def.json` contains parameters that will tell the swarm to searh the field combinations.
-In this case we will still predict the same field, metric1, but it will try to other field combinations to help improve the error.
+The file `multi1_search_def.json` contains parameters that will tell the swarm to searh all field combinations.
+In this case we will still predict the same field, metric1, but it will attempt to use other field combinations to help improve the error.
-The swarm can be started with the similar command but note that the process will take longer as it has to try a bunch of combinations.
+The swarm can be started with the similar command but note that the process will *take longer* as it has to try a bunch of combinations.

 ```
 %> run_swarm.py multi1_search_def.json --overwrite --maxWorkers 5